A Spatio-Temporal Machine Learning Model for Mortgage Credit Risk: Default Probabilities and Loan Portfolios: Application to mortgage credit risk data

 Figure \ref{fig:q99} additionally shows the time series of predictive $99\%$ quantiles of one-year-ahead portfolio loss distributions.
-Similar to the mean portfolio loss, we find that, among the models considered, the tree-boosted spatio-temporal model predicts the highest upper tail loan portfolio loss at the beginning of the global financial crisis and its predictive upper tail losses are the smallest after the crisis.
-The independent model without a frailty Gaussian process generates the smallest predictive $99\%$ quantiles before the global financial crisis.
-The sudden one-year default spike in 2020 during the COVID-19 pandemic causes all classifiers to predict high upper tail loan portfolio losses for the following year 2021.
+We again find that the tree-boosted frailty models predict the most consistent upper tail loan portfolio losses at the beginning and end of the global financial crisis.
+Similar to the mean portfolio loss, linear models initially overestimate, then underestimate, and finally overestimate upper tail losses during the years of the financial crisis.
+The linear independent model without a frailty Gaussian process generates the smallest predictive $99\%$ quantiles before the global financial crisis in 2008.
+The sudden one-year default spike in 2020 during the COVID-19 pandemic causes all models to predict very high upper tail loan portfolio losses for the subsequent year 2021.
+However, the overestimation of the upper tail portfolio loss in Figure \ref{fig:q99} as well as the mean portfolio loss in Figure \ref{fig:diff_loss_all} in Appendix \ref{appendix:loss_distribution} in 2021 is particularly pronounced for the linear spatio-temporal model and the tree-boosted spatio-temporal model.
+Purely spatial frailty models, on the other hand, yield lower predictive quantiles for the year 2021 since their frailty components are constant over time.